berkhanozkan/covid-app/README.md

 A flutter application which displays the coronavirus data of selected country on chart using API.
 It's developed using Provider
+You can see all application page scrolling down while using app.

 ## Thanks